The BAMIN Network: a succesfull example of professional cross-border collaboration in asset management

 - Contribute with expertise at European and International levels to enhance effectiveness when dealing with the management of assets;

-- Promote and advocate results, successes and other relevant materials across 23 jurisdictions
+- Promote and advocate results, successes and other relevant materials across BAMIN Members jurisdictions.

 key BAMIN documents?